tondzus/automobile-data-set/README.rst

 Currently performs feature selection using Lasso linear model and validates the score of the new data set using MLP.

-After cloning run `python3 autos.py`.
+After cloning install required packages with :code:`pip3 install -r requirements.txt` and run :code:`python3 autos.py`.
+Optionally, but highly encouraged, create and activate `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ before installing requirements.txt.